wp-plugins/wp-ajaxify-comments/readme.txt

 * jQuery blockUI plugin (http://malsup.com/jquery/block/) to block the UI while the comment is sent to the server and to show popup overlays containing the error and info messages
 * jsuri (http://code.google.com/p/jsuri/) for query string manipulation
 * jQuery Idle Timer plugin (https://github.com/mikesherov/jquery-idletimer) to detect when the user is "idle"
+* jQuery Waypoints (http://imakewebthings.com/jquery-waypoints/) to detect scrolling to an element

 = Known incompatibilities =